-But Pareto optimality defines optimality in only a limited sense; it does not allow us, for example, to rank outcomes A and B in the figure.
-To do this, we need some mechanism for ranking allocations.
 We typically use a social welfare function, $W(u^1, u^2, ..., u^H)$.
+We typically assume that $W_h \ge 0$, i.e., that the social welfare function is non-decreasing in individual well-being and therefore achieves a maximum at some Pareto optimum.
 Note that, because the scale of the utility function representing an individual's preferences is arbitrary, so is the social welfare function.
-Only the combined effect of an increase in individual h's income on utility and an increase in individual h's utility on social welfare, $W_h \partial u^h / \partial y^h$, matters.
+Only the combined effect of an increase in individual h's income on utility and an increase in individual h's utility on social welfare, the product $W_h \partial u^h / \partial y^h$, matters.
 Indeed, all that matters is the relative values of $W_h \partial u^h / \partial y^h$ for different individuals.
+We typically refer to this product as a welfare weight given to individual h.

-Also, we assume that we can make interpersonal comparisons.
-This may be straightforward for individuals with identical preferences, as we can normalize so that the same bundle is assumed to yield the same level of utility; but among individuals with different preferences, there is no obvious unique normalization.
-For example, we can assign the same welfare weights to individuals with the same level of income, but this normalization implies different welfare weights at the same level of income if relative prices change.
-That is, if one person has a stronger preference intensity for good i than another person, an increase in the relative price of good i makes that person worse off relative to others at the same income level.
+Note that in using a social welfare function we must make interpersonal comparisons.
+This may be straightforward for individuals with identical preferences, as we can normalize welfare weights so that two individuals with same income, who choose the same bundle, have the same welfare weight.
+But among individuals with different preferences, there is no obvious unique normalization.
+For example, we can assign the same welfare weights to individuals with the same level of income for a given price vector, but this normalization implies different welfare weights at the same level of income if relative prices change.
+For example, suppose that person 1 has a stronger preference and hence a larger budget share for good i than person 2.
+Then an increase in the price of good i makes person 1 worse off relative to person 2.
+With a larger decline in real income, person 1 should now receive a higher welfare weight than person 2.